CDL Pre-Trip Inspection Checklist For Commercial Drivers

 - Three reflectors present with spare fuses.

-Brake System CDL inspection List
+Brake System CDL Inspection List

 The brake check is the most important safety measure.
 Inspect the air brake hoses for leaks, cuts, or audible air loss.
 There is a maximum of one inch of free play.
 It should never be exceeded.
 Make sure there is a 90-degree angle between the brake chamber and slack adjusters.
 The brake drums should be in the form of plain disks.
 Check for any cracks or heat discoloration.
 The linings are to be at least ¼-inch thick.